- 1 What documents do I need to travel to Barcelona?

 In addition to the measures we have discussed in the sectors that may affect the most during the trip, we would like to add some more measures proposed by the Government of Catalonia in order to begin the de-escalation after the fifth wave.

 It is possible to visit theatres, cinemas, auditoriums, concert halls and even circuses during our trip to Barcelona.
 In this sector, the measures offer employers a timetable with an opening time of 6:00 and a closing time of 23:00.
-The maximum capacity, being a closed venue, is up to 50%, 500 being people the maximum allowed per room or space for the performance.
+The maximum capacity, being a closed venue, is up to 100%, 500 without a maximum allowed per room.

 Likewise, we will have to remain seated at all times in our respective seats and keep a safe distance if we are not cohabitants.
-For open-air events such as concerts and other performances, a maximum seating capacity of 50% is permitted, but with a maximum of 1000 people.
+For open-air events such as concerts and other performances, a maximum seating capacity of 100% is permitted.
 Bar or cafeteria services are not permitted in these types of activities for the safety of the public and their workers.

 Similarly, it is not possible to consume food or drink in public spaces.